nithinan-i2i/moviedb/README.md

 # MovieDB
 [moviedb.leoirus.in](https://moviedb.leoirus.in)

 **MovieDB** is a responsive and intuitive Web Application to find the favourite movies and its details.
-Built as a mobile-first layout and also has other layouts for Tablets, Desktops and Extra Large screens.
+Built as a mobile-first layout and also has other layouts for Tablets, Desktops and Extra Large screen.

 ### Build Stack